1 sport 1 place: Fontainebleau, cradle of bouldering

 Respect the environment: Climbers must take care to minimize their impact on nature by staying on marked trails, avoiding trampling vegetation, and leaving no trace of their passage.

-Use of magnesia: Although the use of magnesia (hand-drying powder) is common in climbing, in Fontainebleau it is recommended to use magnesia sparingly to avoid bleaching the rocks and damaging the ecological balance.
+Use of magnesia: Although the use of magnesia (hand-drying powder) is common in climbing, in Fontainebleau it is recommended to use magnesia sparingly to avoid bleaching the rocks and harming the ecological balance.
 Some advocate the use of liquid chalk, or no chalk at all.

 Respecting prohibitions: Certain areas may be temporarily closed for ecological or heritage preservation reasons.
 It is crucial to respect these restrictions and not to climb in these areas.